MicrosoftDocs/bot-docs/articles/bot-service-quickstart-create-bot.md

 ### Java templates

-Use the Yeoman generator to quickly set up a conversational AI bot using core AI capabilities in the [Bot Framework v4](https://dev.botframework.com).
+Use the Yeoman generator to quickly create a conversational AI bot using core AI capabilities in the [Bot Framework v4](https://dev.botframework.com).
 For more information, see [yeoman.io](https://yeoman.io).

 The generator supports three different template options as shown below.